mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Application Messages

-The primary purpose of handshake messages are to provide an authenticated group key exchange to clients.
+The primary purpose of handshake messages is to provide an authenticated group key exchange to clients.
 In order to protect application messages sent among the members of a group, the `encryption_secret` provided by the key schedule is used to derive a sequence of nonces and keys for message encryption.
-Every epoch moves the key schedule forward which triggers the creation of a new secret tree, as described in {{secret-tree}}, along with a new set of symmetric ratchets of nonces and keys for each member.
+Every epoch moves the key schedule forward, which triggers the creation of a new secret tree, as described in {{secret-tree}}, along with a new set of symmetric ratchets of nonces and keys for each member.